codegeasss/website-searcher/README.md

 to `results` file.
 Aggregator listens to results queue and writes to results file as soon as a result is available This thread terminates when a NULL is received from results queue, which is a signal from the main thread to terminate.

+#### BlockingQueue

+Thread safe bounded queue implementation using LinkedList.
+In practice we could also use one of the Java <code>BlockingQueue</code> implementations instead.

 # Notes

 * Although url connection tries both http as well as https, it would fail if the url is malformed or redirected.
-Redirect is not followed
+Redirect is not followed.
+Also some URLs might fail due to missing SSL certificates.
 * Text matching is a simple regex matching of the term in the entire website html.
 We can improve this by matching only the `body` of website, ignoring `meta` tags, scripts and other html elements
 * Ordering of lines in `results.txt` doesn't follow the original ordering from the `urls` file due to the multi threaded